silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/CoderPad/connect-a-business-hub-for-coderpad.md

 ---
-description: This article describes how to connect a business hub to centrally manage the users of CoderPad from Cerby.
+description: "This article describes how to connect a business hub to centrally manage the users of CoderPad from Cerby."
 intercom_id: 10315269
 ---